Application Procedures-Business Entity Residents

 Each natural person who does not hold an active California property broker-agent license must file separately for an individual resident or non-resident property broker-agent license.
 These links will provide information on individual filing requirements: Individual Resident Property Broker-Agent or Individual Non-Resident Property Broker-Agent.Step 4 - Fees

-- Business Entity Endorsement fee: $26 (effective March 1, 2015 this fee will be $29) per endorsee per qualification.
+- Business Entity Endorsement fee: $29 per endorsee per qualification.

 Note: When a application is made to CDI, applicants may apply for what was known as a "fire and casualty broker-agent license" by selecting both the property broker-agent and casualty broker-agent license types on their application.
 Applicants checking both the property broker-agent and casualty broker-agent license types on the application will pay one filing fee.